 You may think, well I’ll just keep all content on those sites and build up my list of followers.

-The thing is, your content won’t be seen by a particularly high percentage of your followers, or other people if using hashtags.
+The thing is, your content won’t be seen by a particularly high percentage of your followers.

 Video content performs better than any other though.
 Therefore, you would have to upload the video each time to all of the networks.